HarmonizedMRI/HarmonizedMRI.github.io/index.md

-# Harmonized MRI: Vendor-agnostic MRI protocols
+# Vendor-agnostic, portable MRI protocols

 Welcome to the **Harmonized MRI** project, where we create open, vendor-independent MRI pulse sequences for functional imaging and other applications.